Type Specifications

 Type models are logical projections of OCaml types.
 They help specify the type invariants and contents at several locations of the program, without actually exposing them and leaking implementation details.

-is used to introduce a new model.
+The keyword model is used to introduce a new model.
 It may be preceded by the

-to denote that the model may be mutated during the execution
+keyword mutable to denote that the model may be mutated during the execution

 of the program, e.g., by a function call.
 It's followed by a type-annotated